 The following table sets forth: (i) the name, province and country of residence and present position(s) with Stampede of each director and officer of the Corporation; (ii) the principal occupation, business or employment of each director and officer of the Corporation during the five preceding years; and (iii) the period during which each director of the Corporation has served as a director.
 Directors are elected at each annual meeting of Shareholders for a one year term.
-The directors and officers of the Corporation, as a group, beneficially own, or control or direct (directly or indirectly), an aggregate of 7.8% Shares as at the date of this Annual Information Form.
+The directors and officers of the Corporation, as a group, beneficially own, or control or direct (directly or indirectly), an aggregate of 4.2% Shares as at the date of this Annual Information Form.

-Name, Residence and Position with Stampede Principal Occupation During the Five Preceding Years Director Since Thane Russell(1)(2) Chairman Alberta, Canada President of Absolute Energy Limited, a private engineering, design and manufacturing company, since April 2017; prior thereto, Vice President, Business Development and Technology of Absolute Completion Technologies Ltd. since 2002 June 16, 2015 Elson J. McDougald (3) Director Alberta, Canada Independent businessman since August 2015; prior thereto, Executive Chairman of CanElson Drilling Inc. from December 2010 to August 2015 August 15, 2017 (4) Terrance J. Owen(2) Director Alberta, Canada Chairman of Hammerstone Infrastructure Materials Ltd., a private aggregate material supply company which is part of the Brookfield Asset Management group of companies, since August 2020; prior thereto, Chairman, and Chief Executive Officer of Hammerstone Infrastructure Materials Ltd. since February 2009 September 15, 2011 Matthew Andrade(1)(2) Director Alberta, Canada Managing Director, Public Investments for The Werklund Family Office, a private single family office, since November 2013; prior thereto, Chief Investment Officer of Canadian Family Futures Inc. from September 2012 to November 2013 December 19, 2014 Murray Hinz(1)(3) Director Alberta, Canada Sr VP Finance & Administration of Parvus Therapeutics Inc. since April 2017 and President of Marazul Consulting Inc. since January 2007; prior thereto, Advisor to Senior Executives of CanElson Drilling Inc. from August 2013 to March 2015 April 7, 2021
+Name, Residence and Position with Stampede Principal Occupation During the Five Preceding Years Director Since Lyle Whitmarsh (1) Chairman, President and Chief Executive Officer Alberta, Canada Chairman, President and Chief Executive Officer of Stampede; prior thereto, President of the Rig Division of Stampede from August 15, 2017 to January 23, 2018; prior thereto, President of Savanna Energy Services Corp. from June 2017 until August 2017; prior thereto, Chief Executive Officer of Trinidad Drilling Ltd. from 2008 until March 2017 January 23, 2018 Thane Russell (1) Lead Director Alberta, Canada President of Absolute Energy Limited, a private engineering, design and manufacturing company, since April 2017; prior thereto, Vice President, Business Development and Technology of Absolute Completion Technologies Ltd. since 2002 June 16, 2015 Terrance J. Owen (3) Director Alberta, Canada Chairman of Hammerstone Infrastructure Materials Ltd., a private aggregate material supply company which is part of the Brookfield Asset Management group of companies, since August 2020; prior thereto, Chairman, and Chief Executive Officer of Hammerstone Infrastructure Materials Ltd. since February 2009 September 15, 2011 Murray Hinz (2)(4) Director Alberta, Canada Sr VP Finance & Administration of Parvus Therapeutics Inc. since April 2017; prior thereto, President of Marazul Consulting Inc from January 2007 and Advisor to Senior Executives of CanElson Drilling Inc. from August 2013 to March 2015 April 7, 2021 Diane Brickner (2)(3) Director Alberta, Canada Vice Chairman of Peace Hills Insurance (since 1990), The Alberta Lawyers Indemnity Association (since 2016), and was a Director of the Alberta Treasury Branch from 2019 until May 2021.
+May 17, 2022